oernster/3D-printing-info/printers/qidiq1pro/README.md

 wsl install -d ubuntu
 ```

-## Note this will prompt for a username and password for your windows linux distro.
+## Note this will prompt for a username and password for your windows sub system for linux (wsl) linux distro.

 ## Move the tarball in this repo directory to the Linux Ubuntu/home/<your username> directory using Windows Explorer (yellow folder not the browser).